jameshi16/webhooks-branch-protection/README.md

 Too poor to afford Pro?
 Still need some sort of branch protection found in the Pro plan?
 If you've got [`ngrok`](https://ngrok.com/), and a cheap computer like a Raspberry Pi, this project _might_ be for you.

 This project is built on Python 3.6.8, with the explicitly defined package versions in `requirements.txt`.
-Try to use a WCGI server instead of the development server (i.e. `python main.py`) in production.
+Try to use a WSGI server instead of the development server (i.e. `python main.py`) in production.

 ## Pre-requisites